Unlock the Power of dbt Cloud for Data Teams

 The IDE

-The DBT Cloud is a cloud-based program that allows data-engineers to bring the best practices of data-analytics into real-time queries.
+The DBT Cloud is a cloud-based program that allows data engineers to bring the best data analytics practices into real-time queries.
 DBT stands for data build tool.
-This is a feature that is absolutely critical to include in any modern data stack.
+This feature is critical to include in any modern data stack.

 One of the elements of the DBT Cloud is the IDE or integrated development environment.
-This feature alone saves both time, and money in the development process.
-In the integrated development environment, data engineers can perform live query checks on their various models.
-This way, they are able to make sure that their queries and models are functioning properly along the entire development process.
+This feature alone saves both time and money in the development process.
+Data engineers can perform live query checks on their various models in the integrated development environment.
+This way, they can ensure that their queries and models function correctly throughout development.

-Without the IDE, developers would have to continually copy their work from a text based document into the query-checker, and have to run the entire model.
+Without the IDE, developers would have to continually copy their work from a text-based document into the query-checker and have to run the entire model.
 This is simply an inefficient development process.
-Not to mention, this makes it much more difficult to find the errors in complex models.
-Compared to the ability of the IDE, a developer can run checks as they go with the press of a button, and incrementally save their progress to identify errors when they occur.
+Not to mention, this makes it much more challenging to find the errors in complex models.
+Compared to the ability of the IDE, a developer can run checks as they press a button and incrementally save their progress to identify errors when they occur.

 Simplified Orchestration Processes

-The DBT Cloud isn’t just helpful in the context of developing queries and data models against the data in the warehouse, but it also brings easy, simple, and smooth orchestration functionality to the fingertips of data engineers and other users.
+The DBT Cloud isn’t just helpful in developing queries and data models against the data in the warehouse.
+Still, it also brings easy, simple, and smooth orchestration functionality to the fingertips of data engineers and other users.

-While in the development phase, models are run manually, but that doesn’t work when scaled.
+While in the development phase, models are run manually, which doesn’t work when scaled.
 DBT Cloud makes scheduling your models to run and update regularly as easy as can be.
-This way, everyone relying on fresh data has it exactly when they need it.
+This way, everyone relying on fresh data has it exactly when needed.

 Continuous Integration

-Continuous integration is another integral aspect of DBT Cloud that makes it well worthwhile.
-However, it can be an arduous process to develop models with continuous integration when the entire model has to be tested with every single update.
+Continuous integration is another integral aspect of DBT Cloud that makes it worthwhile.
+However, developing models with constant integration can be arduous when the entire model has to be tested with every update.
 No matter how minor.
 This is why DBT Cloud came out with a Slim CI feature.

 The Slim CI feature allows users to develop models and add them incrementally to ongoing development projects.
 Then, rather than testing the entire model, the Slim CI only tests the additional models being added.